-D1.2 Static Tests
+D1.2 STATIC TESTS

-During an early stage of development, certain critical details and connections of a safety feature may require an evaluation of structural capacity or force deflection characteristics.
+During an early stage of development, certain critical details and connections of a safety feature may require an evaluation of structural capacity or force defl ection characteristics.
 Safety features are often designed to function at or near ultimate capacity which means that materials are often loaded well beyond elastic limits and in many cases materials are intended to rupture in a sequential process and

+204 | Manual for Assessing Safety Hardware

+TABLE D-1.
+Sources for Safety Feature Information